gonzalez-nunez-uriel/crossouttodo/strategy.md

 ## Purpose

 This web application is just practice.
 Todo app is my personal kata.
-The app is going to have users, but no user registration.
-The users are going to be created when the tables are created during migrations.
+The app is going to have users and a user registration process.
+User registration and validation are not secure: no serious password should be used.
 The user is going to have a main dashboard were it can view todo items.
 It can create items.
 It can delete items.
 It can mark them complete.
 It can also view the history of all the tasks that it has completed.
 The undo feature is going to be implemented last and is intended as a challenge; expect for it not to work.

 The app has a log file where unusual events are recorded.
 This is done for debugging purposes.